Margaret Lock

-Margaret Lock FRSC (born 1936) is a distinguished Canadian medical anthropologist, known for her publications in connection with an anthropology of the body and embodiment, comparative epistemologies of medical knowledge and practice, and the global impact of emerging biomedical technologies.
+Margaret Lock FRSC (born 1936) is a distinguished British-Canadian medical anthropologist, known for her publications in connection with an anthropology of the body and embodiment, comparative epistemologies of medical knowledge and practice, and the global impact of emerging biomedical technologies.

-Life
+Early life and education

+Lock was born in England in 1936.
+She trained at the University of Leeds to be a biochemist, and immigrated to Canada in 1961.

+Career

-Lock was born in Bromley, England, immigrated to Canada in 1961, and has dual citizenship.
-She trained at the University of Leeds to be a biochemist, following which she carried out laboratory research at the Banting Institute, Toronto, and then at the University of California, at both the San Francisco and Berkeley campuses.
+She carried out laboratory research at the Banting Institute, Toronto, and then at the University of California, at both the San Francisco and Berkeley campuses.

 After a trip to Japan, Lock made a career switch and commenced her training in anthropology at Berkeley, culminating in 1976 in a Doctor of Philosophy in cultural anthropology.
-After completing a postdoctoral position at UCSF, Lock took up an appointment at McGill University where she established an internationally recognized medical anthropology program She was joined several years later by the medical anthropologist Allan Young.
+After completing a postdoctoral position at UCSF, Lock took up an appointment at McGill University in 1977, where she established an internationally recognized medical anthropology program She was joined several years later by the medical anthropologist Allan Young.
 This program is one of the leading centers of medical anthropology globally.

 Lock has held visiting positions at the École des Hautes Études en Sciences Sociales, Paris; the University of Vienna, Departments of Anthropology and History of Medicine, and the Slovenian Academy of Sciences.
 She has been a research associate and a visiting professor at Kyoto University, and has taught at St. Luke's International Hospital, Tokyo.

-She is currently the Marjorie Bronfman Professor Emerita in the Department of Social Studies of Medicine at McGill University and is also affiliated with the Department of Anthropology at McGill.
+As of 2007, she is the Marjorie Bronfman Professor Emerita in the Department of Social Studies of Medicine at McGill University and is also affiliated with the Department of Anthropology at McGill.